 Check out the best deals on the links to communication companies below.
 Alternatively, ask the sales assistants in one of the independent mobile phone shops mentioned above.

 Expats looking to stay or live in the UK for the long-term but are from a country that does not operate using GSM standard networks will need to have their current phone unlocked or purchase a new UK mobile phone.

-Most UK mobile companies only allow you to unlock your phone if you have had it for more than 12 months.
+Most UK mobile companies only allow you to unlock your phone if you’ve had it for more than 12 months.
 You should ask your mobile phone service provider what they charge to unlock your existing phone.
-The UK’s communications regulator Ofcom explain the process of unlocking an international phone in the UK here
+The UK’s communications regulator Ofcom explain the process of unlocking an international phone in the UK here.

 If you prefer a contract, shop around for the best deals on UK mobile plans.
 Mobile phone service providers in the UK are very competitive and are always offering deals to customers that undercut their rivals.
-As a consequence, you can often deals on a great contract deal for 12 or 24 months such as unlimited international text and calls.
 The cost of your UK mobile phone is usually factored into the monthly charges although some deals offer the handset for free.

-Call charges on UK mobile plans with a contract are lower than prepaid top-ups, but depending on how much you use your phone, contracts can be more costly in the long-term.
-Here is a helpful price comparison for deals on UK mobile plans
+Calls on UK mobile plans with a contract are lower than prepaid top-ups.
+However, depending on how much you use your phone, contracts can be more costly in the long-term.
+Here is a helpful price comparison for deals on UK mobile plans.

-Take note that while anybody can purchase a UK mobile phone, not all expats or foreign visitors will be able to sign up for a contract.
+While anybody can purchase a UK mobile phone, not all expats or foreign visitors can a contract.

 - Proof of identity

 - Enrolment in University/college (or acceptance letter)